HOW TO WRITE THE BEST VIDEO PRODUCTION BRIEF TEMPLATE

 - Get only top-quality videos.
 You cannot always use your iPhone to get the best quality videos.
 Both creative and technical requirements are a mixture of art and science.
 Even some Australians with the most Instagram followers use professional video production services.

 - Copyrights.
-Specifying your copyrights needs is as important as the quality of the video you get.
+Specifying your copyright needs is as important as the quality of the video you get.
 You should ensure you obtain “rights of usage” and other legalities.

 - Allow for extra creative ideation.
-Within a brief, you can show your video producer some other videos you like (video boards) or any other important creative video inspiration or input.
-This can include mode/talent specifications, preferred colour palettes, textures, lighting, fonts, etc.
+Within a brief, you can show your video producer some videos you like (video boards) which are relevant to your video content objectives or any other important creative video inspiration or input.
+This could also include model/talent specifications, preferred colour palettes, textures, lighting, fonts, etc.

 - Successfully managing limited resources.
-When access to your modelling talent and/or locations are limited and no other dates are available; you need to ensure the video recording goes according to an exact plan.
+When access to your modelling talent and/or locations are limited and no other dates are available; you need to ensure the video production locked dates goes according to the exact plan.